 Fall is done lurking, and demons are ready to creep us out this spooky season.
-To be honest there is nothing more delightful than to curl up in your biggest, comfiest armchair, turn out all the lights save for one, and immerse yourself in a spine-tingling genre compendium of mystery, fantasy, romance and horror — that is, YA Gothic books.
+To be honest there is nothing more delightful than to curl up in your biggest, comfiest armchair, turn out all the lights save for one, and immerse yourself in a spine-tingling genre compendium of mystery, fantasy, romance and horror with modern YA Gothic books of 2022.

-It’s especially this bordering combination that makes the YA Gothic fascinating and engrossing.
+It’s especially this bordering combination of genres that makes Gothic books for young adults fascinating and engrossing.
 Adolescence is a complex, often rebellious, experience that every child experiences.
-The reflection of this liminal phase of youth when we are in the midst of the biggest physical, mental and emotional change is reflected in the YA Gothic novels.
+The challenges of this liminal phase of youth when we are in the midst of the biggest physical, mental and emotional change is reflected in the YA Gothic novels.

-In her literary criticism, Nina Auerbach explains that every generation embraces the vampire it needs and gets the vampire it deserves.
-What vampires are in any given generation, is a part of what I am and what my times have become.
+Explaining the relevance and importance of YA Gothic genre, in her literary criticism, Nina Auerbach says that every generation embraces the vampire it needs and gets the vampire it deserves.
+What vampires are in any given generation, is a part of what we and what our times have become.

-To make the best of the fall season and get you into the festive spirit of Halloween, I have rounded up this brand new list of the best YA gothic books to read in 2022, with each holding a magical delight and dark atmosphere perfect for a spooky season.
+To make the most of the fall season and get you into the spooky spirit of Halloween, I have rounded up this brand new list of the best YA Gothic books of 2022 that are perfect for Halloween and even beyond.

 1. GALLANT by V. E. Schwab